|

 shall be resolved between you and such other party through any court,

 arbitration or other proceeding that may be available.
-6. Our Involvement in Disputes.

 We will not participate in any way in any dispute between you and any